sundews/Sundew.Xaml.Optimizers.Wpf/README.md

 At build time these get rewritten to DynamicResource to support refreshing at runtime.

 Supported settings:
-- DynamicMarker - A string e.g. an emoji charater like 🔄 that can be used to mark resources as dynamic.
+- DynamicMarker - A string e.g. an emoji character like 🔄 that can be used to mark resources as dynamic.
 Any StaticResource containing this marker in the key will be replaced with DynamicResource.